Shimakh/AWS-configuration/README.md

 `docker pull jupyter/datascience-notebook`

-To verify we type this comman
+To verify we type this command:

 `docker images`

-To shorten the name of the image we do:
+To shorten the name of the image we run:

 `docker tag IMAGEID dsnb`